decentralizedintelligencenetwork/.github/profile/README.md

 - **Doctelligence** is an open-source framework driven by the principles of decentralization and community collaboration.
 Supported by the **Doctelligence Foundation**, our mission is to empower individuals, organizations, and various sectors through transparent, decentralized AI technologies.
 With no central authority, we enable innovation and growth driven by the community, ensuring a fair and functional ecosystem for all participants.

 - **Doctelligence Labs** plays a key role in advancing research and developing sector-specific solutions, leveraging cutting-edge technologies to benefit the broader ecosystem and drive the next generation of AI.

-### Decentralized Intelligence Network (DIN)

-**Decentralized Intelligence Network (DIN)**, the foundation of Doctelligence, is designed to enable decentralized AI training across previously under-utilized decentralized data sources.
-By leveraging decentralized technologies, _DIN_ creates an integrated and accessible AI ecosystem that addresses both data accessibility and privacy concerns.

 ### Explore Our White Paper